 A software engineer builds systems out of software.
 This may involve coding, but there are many other ways to create business value with software.

-Let’s drive this home through an example.
+Let’s drive this home through an example comparing the approaches that coders and software engineers would take.

 A lot of this work can be generated by an AI.
 The tooling for that is at the moment one of the hottest areas of business development, so it is definitely a realistic approach.